chainer/chainer.org/_posts/2017-10-06-chainer-for-theano-users.md

 ## Define a parametric function

-A neural network basically has many parametric functions and activation functions which are called "layers" commonly.
-Let's see the difference between how to create a new parametric function in Theano and Chainer.
+A neural network basically has many parametric functions and activation functions, commonly called "layers."
+Let's see the difference between how to create a new parametric function between Theano and Chainer.
 In this example, to show the way to do the same thing with the two different libraries, we show how to define the 2D convolution function.
-But Chainer has `chainer.links.Convolution2D`, so that you don't need to write the code below to use 2D convolution as a building block of a network actually.
+Chainer has `chainer.links.Convolution2D`, so it isn't necessary to write the code below to use 2D convolution as a building block of a network.

 ### Theano: